isomorphic-software/smartclient-docs/kb_topics/CoT.md

 `CoTProcess` extends the existing `Process` class with some features to coordinate with `CoTTask`, such as providing [prompt pieces that are common to all tasks](../classes/CoTTask.md#attr-cottaskprompt) as well as centrally defining [CoTProcess.optionalPrompts](../classes/CoTProcess.md#attr-cotprocessoptionalprompts) prompt parts that might be used by multiple tasks.

+#### Debugging with Partial Prompts
+When troubleshooting CoT workflows, [partial prompts](CoTPartialPrompt.md#kb-topic-cotpartialprompt) allow omitting irrelevant fragments (boilerplate, large data) to focus on specific logic.
+Use [CoTProcess.getPartialPrompt](../classes/CoTProcess.md#method-cotprocessgetpartialprompt) with built-in modes like `"taskPromptOnly"` or `"transitionDebug"`.

 ### Related

 - [CoTProcess.getPromptPart](../classes/CoTProcess.md#method-cotprocessgetpromptpart)